 Each year physicians must renew their medical licence.
 Annual licence renewal takes place in November.

-To renew your licence you will need:
+To renew your licence you need:

-- Your username (This is your email on file with the College.)
+Your username (This is your email on file with the College.)

-- Your password (If you have forgotten your password, you will be prompted to reset it.)
+Your password (If you have forgotten your password, you will be prompted to reset it.)

 Certificate of Professional Conduct (CPC)